 2. Inspire from the top down.

-You can’t expect your employees to quickly adopt a new CMMS if they see there’s a lack of internal buy in.
+You can’t expect your employees to quickly adopt a new CMMS if they see there’s a lack of internal buy-in.
+Division in management causes lack of commitment in employees.
 Communicate the advantages of your new solution and process, starting at the top.

 Hold a kickoff meeting with leadership to get the whole team rallying around CMMS implementation.
 Then, help to ensure that the executive group is able to clearly communicate the benefits of CMMS—and the rationale behind the purchase.

 Some employees may not want to change old working habits or adopt a new technology.
 No matter what the reason, creating a positive perception of your new CMMS process will inspire encouragement for the new product.

 A Paycor article states that firms implementing new software should perform internal public relations.
 For example, be specific about the wins of the new system.
 Prepare talking points for a kickoff meeting that hone in on specific benefits for each employee or position.
 Some talking points include:

 - Ability to fill out or assign a work order in seconds.